KSP-KOS/KOS/doc/source/tutorials/quickstart.rst

 - You could change the steering logic to make a more smooth gravity turn by constantly adjusting the pitch in the HEADING according to some math formula.
 The example shown here tends to create a "too high" launch that's a bit inefficient.
 - You could complete the launching script by making sure once the vessel breaks the atmosphere it actually makes a circular orbit rather than just stopping after 70000m and coasting.
 - This script just stupidly leaves the throttle at max the whole way.
-You could make it more sophisticated by adjusting the throttle as necessary to avoid too much wasted energy fighting air friction.
-(The way **KSP**'s stock areodynamic model works, the optimal speed is terminal velocity, by the way).
-This is partly addressed in the :ref:`PID Loop Tutorial <pidloops>`.
+You could make it more sophisticated by adjusting the throttle as necessary to avoid high gee forces.
 - With more sophisticated staging checks, the script could be made to work with solid fuel engines as well.
 - With even more sophisticated checks, the script could be made to work with fancy staging methods like asaparagus.
 - Using the PRINT AT command, you can make fancier status readouts in the termainl window as the script runs.